Field Technicians: How to Bridge the Skills Gap

 The Widening Skills Gap Among Field Technicians

 The working population is getting older.
 According to the Pew Research Center, more than 1 million workers retire every year, leading to a significant labor shortage that is especially common in skilled trades.
-According to one report, more than 3 million skilled trade positions will remain unfilled by 2028.
+Analysts predict more than 3 million skilled trade positions will remain unfilled by 2028.

 Even as these positions get filled, of course, the skills gap between experienced technicians and new hires will continue to be significant.
 Professionals who are new to the industry simply don’t have the wealth of experience and knowledge needed to seamlessly fill the gaps left by retiring counterparts.